reactjs/react.dev/src/content/reference/react/useMemo.md

 ### Skipping re-rendering of Components {/*skipping-re-rendering-of-components*/}

-In some cases, `useMemo` can also help you optimize performance of re-rendering child components.
-To illustrate this, let's say this `TodoList` Component passes the `visibleTodos` as a prop to the child `List` component:
+In some cases, `useMemo` can also help you optimize performance of re-rendering child Components.
+To illustrate this, let's say this `TodoList` Component passes the `visibleTodos` as a prop to the child `List` Component:

 ```js {5}
 export default function TodoList({ todos, tab, theme }) {